ishandutta2007/discord-blur-extension-mini/README.md

-How to hide discord chats while sharing screen ?
+### How to hide discord chats while sharing the screen ?

 - Discord Blur is a Discord ™ Privacy control app.
 - This extension works with discord.com.
 - Blur Discord ™ channel names, member names, member photos, server icons, chats.